gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

     </sdf>

-Given this longstanding behavior, this pattern should be followed for sdf 1.5+ when the pose frame attribute is empty.
+Given this longstanding behavior, this pattern should be followed for SDFormat 1.5+ when the pose frame attribute is empty.
 This would imply that the following models are equivalent to the previous models discussed in this section: